PinataCloud/Pinata-SDK/README.md

 ```

 <a name="pinHashToIPFS-anchor"></a>
 Provide Pinata's a hash for content that is already pinned elsewhere on the IPFS network.
 Pinata will then syncronously search for this content and pin it on Pinata once the content is found.
-For the asynchronous version of this operation see: [addHashToPinQueue](#addHashToPinQueue-anchor)
+For the asynchronous version of this operation see: [pinByHash](#addHashToPinQueue-anchor)

 ### `pinHashToIPFS`
 ##### `pinata.pinHashToIPFS(hashToPin, options)`